The Best Toilet Plungers for the Bathroom

 1. BEST OVERALL: Korky Beehive Max

-One of the first truly universal plungers (according to the manufacturer), the Korky Beehive Max is designed to fit old-style toilet drains as well as the newer HETs.
+The Korky Beehive Max is a universal toilet plunger, designed to fit old-style toilet drains as well as those of newer high-efficiency toilets.
 This model has a soft, pliable plunging end and a sturdy T-shaped handle, allowing you to get a good grip for stubborn obstructions.
-Some reviewers have remarked that the bell can flip inside out (likely because the user failed to get a proper seal), an inconvenience corrected by tapping the bell against the toilet rim before continuing to plunge.
+The bell can flip inside out sometimes, which is inconvenient, but this issue can be corrected quickly by tapping the bell against the toilet rim.

-Banish tough clogs and stay on budget with the JS Jackson Supplies’ Accordion Toilet Plunger.
-Like all accordion plungers, its main appeal is the volume and force it can create, and this model is made of thick, resilient plastic that collapses easily but is rugged enough for many repeat plunges.
+JS Jackson Supplies’ Accordion Toilet Plunger is a budget-friendly option well worthy of consideration.
+Like all accordion plungers, its main point of appeal is the volume and force it can create, and this model is made of thick, resilient plastic that collapses easily but is rugged enough for many repeat plunges.
 The handle detaches for deep cleaning, but the resulting joint between handle and bellows is susceptible to leaking air and pressure loss during use.

 3. CLASSIC PICK: MR.SIGA Toilet Plunger and Bowl Brush Combo

-Featuring a tried-and-true design, the old-school clog buster in the MR.SIGA Toilet Plunger and Bowl Brush Combo kit works just fine.
-Plus, it comes with a stand and drip tray combination to minimize messes, as well as a toilet brush sure to come in handy for cleanups.
-Some reviewers complain that the thicker rubber bell makes plunging a workout, so if you don’t have the muscles, go for a more pliant plunger.
+For a toilet plunger with an old-school design, check out the MR.SIGA Toilet Plunger and Bowl Brush Combo.
+The product comes with a stand and drip tray to help minimize messes, and it also includes a toilet brush that can come in handy time and time again.
+Just note that the thicker rubber bell makes plunging somewhat of a workout.

 4. UPGRADE PICK: SurePlunger Automatic Toilet Plunger